NLnetLabs/incremental-deleg/draft-homburg-deleg.md

 # Delegation administration

-An extensible delegation is realized with an IDELEG Resource Record set (RRset) {{!RFC9460}} below a specially for the purpose reserved label with the name `_deleg` at the apex of the delegating zone.
+An IDELEG delegation is realized with an IDELEG Resource Record set (RRset) {{!RFC9460}} below a specially for the purpose reserved label with the name `_deleg` at the apex of the delegating zone.
 The `_deleg` label scopes the interpretation of the IDELEG records and requires registration in the "Underscored and Globally Scoped DNS Node Names" registry (see {{node-name (\_deleg Node Name)}}).
 The full scoping of delegations includes the labels that are **below** the `_deleg` label and those, together with the name of the delegating domain, make up the name of the subzone to which the delegation refers.
 For example, if the delegating zone is `example.`, then a delegation to subzone `customer.example.` is realized by a IDELEG RRset at the name `customer._deleg.example.` in the parent zone.